 Ukraine Country Report

-The business environment has suffered from the political instability brought by Russia's annexation of Crimea in 2014 and the unresolved conflict in the east.
-While the current government is attempting to push through key structural reforms to improve the governance and accelerate economic growth, re-escalation of fighting remains a risk.
-Ongoing economic weaknesses in Ukraine are likely to increase labour unrest in 2018.
-Cargo movement across border to Russia is restricted by regulatory bans.
-Although the government is keen on attracting FDI, insufficient progress in the anti-corruption drive is mitigating these efforts.
+The business environment has suffered from the political instability brought by Russia’s annexation of Crimea in 2014 and the unresolved conflict in the east.
+While the government is attempting to push through key structural reforms to improve governance and accelerate economic growth, the re-escalation of fighting remains a risk.
+Ongoing economic weaknesses in Ukraine are likely to increase labour unrest into 2019.
+Cargo movement across the border to Russia is restricted by regulatory bans.
+Although the government is keen on attracting FDI, including by continued deregulation, insufficient progress in its anti-corruption drive and uncertainty concerning the scope of the reforms are mitigating these efforts.

 The continuing armed conflict in eastern Ukraine provides manpower and material for terrorist activity outside the conflict zone.
-IED attacks against government buildings, police offices, or poorly secured railway infrastructure are most likely in Kiev and in the Russian-speaking large cities in the south and east, such as Odessa and Kharkiv.
-As the majority of terrorist attacks are intended to cause damage to property, risks of injury and death from the attacks are mostly collateral.
-Risks of cyber-attacks, including against critical national infrastructure, such as energy grids, ports and airports, and mostly executed by cyber groups from or associated with Russia, are also currently elevated.
+IED attacks against government buildings, police offices, or railway infrastructure are most likely in Kiev and in the large cities in the south and east.
+As the majority of attacks are intended to damage the property, risks of injury and death are mostly collateral.
+Risks of cyber-attacks, including against critical national infrastructure, such as energy grids, ports and airports, mostly executed by groups associated with Russia are elevated ahead of the 2019 elections.

 Vaccinations required to enter the country